3 observations after Sixers' winning streak ends with tight loss to Pacers

 Many of the Sixers’ role players look best scrambling around on defense, battling for offensive boards, and generally hustling in situations where their athleticism shines.
 Covington and House each had impressive blocks that fueled successful Sixers fast breaks.
 Beverley's tight ball pressure on Haliburton early in the fourth quarter led to a backcourt violation.

 Oubre and Batum's absences were certainly impactful, though.
 Oubre has provided significant scoring and loads of confidence.
-Batum tends to help offenses run a touch smoother and make the common-sense pass, too.
-The Sixers struggled at times Tuesday to throw entry and high-low passes to Embiid, either hesitating in search of the right angle or simply missing the target.
+Batum tends to help offenses run a touch smoother and consistently makes the common-sense pass, too.
+The Sixers struggled at times Tuesday to throw post entry and high-low passes to Embiid, either hesitating in search of the right angle or simply missing the target.

 Three-point volume was a collective issue, too; the Sixers often drove or passed in favor of semi-open threes.
 The team also wasn't very accurate on the shots it did take, hitting 6 of 22 threes in the game.